Bookmark This! Ep 31: Checking out the International Booker Prize

-In the latest episode of this literary podcast, The Straits Times journalists Olivia Ho and Toh Wen Li take on six books shortlisted for the International Booker Prize - from Nobel laureate Olga Tokarczuk's sweeping novel The Books Of Jacob to Geetanjali Shree's Tomb Of Sand, which would later become the first Indian-language novel to win the award.
-Listen at str.sg/wBTr
+In the latest episode of this literary podcast, The Straits Times journalists Olivia Ho and Toh Wen Li take on six books shortlisted for the International Booker Prize - from Nobel laureate Olga Tokarczuk's sweeping novel The Books Of Jacob to Geetanjali Shree's Tomb Of Sand, which has become the first Indian-language novel to win the award.

 Produced by: Olivia Ho, Toh Wen Li, Paxton Pang and Eden Soh